A solution space for a system of null-state partial differential equations 1: Abstract

 where the $w_i$ are the vertices of $\mathcal{P}$ and where $\psi_1^c$ is a one-leg corner operator.
 (Partition functions for ``crossing events" in which clusters join the fixed sides of $\mathcal{P}$ in some specified connectivity are linear combinations of such correlation functions.)
 When conformally mapped onto the upper half-plane, methods of CFT show that this correlation function satisfies the system of PDEs that we consider.

-This article is the first of four that completely and rigorously characterize the space of all solutions for this system of PDEs that grow no faster than a power-law.
 In this first article, we use methods of analysis to prove that the dimension of this solution space is no more than $C_N$, the $N$th Catalan number.
+While our motivations are based in CFT, our proofs are completely rigorous.
 This proof is contained entirely within this article, except for the proof of lemma \ref{alltwoleglem}, which constitutes the second article \cite{florkleb2}.
 In the third article \cite{florkleb3}, we use the results of this article to prove that the solution space of this system of PDEs has dimension $C_N$ and is spanned by solutions constructed with the CFT Coulomb gas (contour integral) formalism.
-In the fourth article \cite{florkleb4}, we prove further CFT-related properties about these solutions, some useful for calculating cluster crossing probabilities of critical lattice models in polygons.
+In the fourth article \cite{florkleb4}, we prove further CFT-related properties about these solutions, some useful for calculating cluster-crossing probabilities of critical lattice models in polygons.

 \keywords{conformal field theory, Schramm-L\"{o}wner evolution}